crxssed7/notable-figures/figures/Bjarne Stroustrup.md

 B. Stroustrup: Data Abstraction in C. Bell Labs Technical Journal. vol 63. no 8 (Part 2), pp 1701–1732.
 October 1984. doi:10.1002/j.1538-7305.1984.tb00061.x

 B. Stroustrup: Classes: An Abstract Data Type Facility for the C Language.
-Sigplan Notices, January 1982. doi:10.1145/947886.947893More than a hundred technical reports for the C++ standards committee (WG21)
+Sigplan Notices, January 1982. doi:10.1145/947886.947893

+More than a hundred technical reports for the C++ standards committee (WG21)

 # References